collinreich/Sorting-Algorithm-Visualizer-Project/README.md

 people gain a better understanding and appreciation for sorting algorithms.

-The user can generate random arrays of all sizes, and choose from (currently) three different sorting algorithms.
-The project is still in production and incomplete.
-The next step is to actually animate the currently implemented algorithms, and then eventually add many more algorithms to visualize.
+The user can generate random arrays of all sizes, and choose from (currently) three different sorting algorithms. **This project is still in production and incomplete.** The next step is to actually animate the currently implemented algorithms, and then eventually add many more algorithms to visualize.

 The project can be found here: